kris-dev-hub/globallinks/README.md

 docker run --name globallinks-test -d -v ./watdata:/app/data krisdevhub/globallinks:latest /app/importer CC-MAIN-2021-04 4 2
 ```

+At the end you can also set number of segments you want to import.
+Range from 0 to 99.
+Format 2,3,4,5 or 2-5 is accepted.

 ### Data

 example record from link file: